jamalhussainshah/Network-Penetration-Testing/DNS Recon & Dig into DNS/Readme.md

 ### What is DNSRecon used for?

-DNSRecon can perform a variety of functions ranging from security assessments to basic network troubleshooting by allowing users to: Check DNS server cache records for A, AAAA and CNAME records given a list of host records in a text file
+DNSRecon can perform a variety of functions ranging from security assessments to basic network troubleshooting by allowing users to: Check DNS server cache records for A, AAAA and CNAME records given a list of host records in a text file.

+some important commands for DNS Recon and dig into DNS.

+                              host ip

+                              nslookup
+                              set type=ns
+                              website

+                              dig website -t ns +short
+                              dig website AAAA
+                              dig website CNAME

+                              for ip in 'website' ; do nmap -Pn $ip; done

 ### Dig

 To find more information, we can use the dig tool.
 Dig stands for domain information groper, and it does just that.
 A typical dig command will have some of the following:

 dig [@server] [-b address] [-c class] [-f filename] [-k filename] [-m] [-p port#] [-q name] [-t type] [-x addr] [-y [hmac:]name:key] [-4] [-6] [name] [type] [class] [queryopt...]